Portrait von der Bestsellerautorin Katja Brandis, daneben ein Bild ihres Buches Seawalkers, liegend auf einem grauen Fischernetz von BRACENET

 Sustainable production of a bestseller

-In Germany alone, almost a billion books are produced every year.
-A large proportion of these are currently printed on virgin fiber paper (paper with no recycled content) and finished with UV varnish and special inks.
-In addition, paper production requires large amounts of water and chemicals.
+In Germany alone, almost one billion books are produced each year.
+A large proportion of these are currently printed on virgin fiber paper (paper without recycled content) and finished with UV varnish and special inks.
+Furthermore, paper production requires large quantities of water and chemicals.
 All of this has consequences for our environment.

 For this reason, the topic of sustainability is playing an increasingly important role in the publishing industry.
-Fortunately, Arena Verlag has been actively tackling the issue for years.
-It only prints on FSC -certified paper, which means that only wood from responsible forestry is used.
+Fortunately, Arena Verlag has been actively addressing this issue for years.
+It only prints on FSC -certified paper, meaning only wood from responsible forestry is used.

 It was clear to us that with our expertise and our commitment to conserving our resources sustainably, we had found great cooperation partners in Katja Brandis and Arena Verlag.

-This is how, on the initiative of Katja Brandis, a real heartfelt project was created for all those involved.
-Our extensive cooperation has led to Arena Verlag taking its first steps towards " Blue Angel" production (after “Schneetänzer” and “You for Future”) now also to the cooperation title “Seawalkers.
+Thus, on the initiative of Katja Brandis, a true heartfelt project was born for all involved.
+Our extensive cooperation has led to Arena Verlag taking its first steps towards Blue Angel” production (after “Schneetänzer” and “You for Future”) now also to the cooperation title “Seawalkers.
 Wilde Wellen” by Katja Brandis and in a second step even to all of the author’s titles.
-For the current issue of Volume 3 of “Seawalkers.
-Wild waves” This means a saving in CO2 emissions of 27% compared to conventional production.
+For the current issue of the 3rd volume of “Seawalkers.
+Wild Waves” This means a saving in CO2 emissions of 27% compared to conventional production.

 The complete conversion of all Katja Brandis titles also achieves the following savings: